ShizCalev/kojima-diary/best-translation.md

 This time, we connected KCE Osaka and KCE Kobe via TV broadcast from the Phoenix Building in Osaka.
 This was my first formal video conference.
 I used to scoff at the idea of video conferencing, but it’s actually quite effective.
 You don’t really feel the distance.
 For report-heavy meetings like today, it worked perfectly.
 If we were to have three-way video conferences, it might start to feel like one of the sci-fi movies I used to admire.

+## February 15, 1999 (Monday)

+I wrote the specifications for player bleeding and first-person attacks.
+I had Sonoyama-kun start testing first-person attacks using the PlayStation system.
+It’s pretty interesting, but it inevitably slows down the game’s sense of speed.
+Run, stop, aim, shoot—this becomes the basic gameplay loop in MGS2.
+The overall feel is slightly different.
+The key challenge is maintaining the right tempo.
+How much of an advantage—or disadvantage—will first-person attacks give the player?

+The effect of the FAMAS tracer rounds was unexpectedly good.
+In 3D, it’s hard to see the bullet trajectory, but with tracer rounds, it becomes very clear.
+I realized this is probably how they’re used in real life, too.

+I discussed with Muraoka-san whether to use Billy Joel’s "New York State of Mind" or Frank Sinatra’s "New York, New York" for the opening and ending.
+After all, the keyword is "New York."
+I bought Billy Joel’s greatest hits at the record store.
+Since I sang "Honesty" at karaoke the other day, I suddenly felt like listening to him again.

+Fussy came up with a new FOXDIE setting based on prions, and it seems promising.
+I noticed a book about prions on his desk that I had meant to read.
+Interestingly, I had included prions in an unrealized project back in 1990.
+Back then, I never imagined prions would become such a major topic.

+European pre-orders for MGS have reached 1.02 million units, bringing the worldwide total to 3.25 million.
+With the Spanish version, we should reach 3.4 million.
+I wonder if we can make it to 3.5 million somehow?

 ## February 16, 1999 (Tuesday)

 I wrote the specifications for enemy soldiers.
 I summarized the three senses (sight, hearing, and smell), types, behaviors, and alert modes of the enemy soldiers.
 If we can implement everything we’re planning, it should create a "new experience" unlike anything seen before in gaming history.
 If this works, we won’t even need a story.
 Low-polygon models might even be acceptable.
 I haven’t felt this excited about one of my own concepts in a while.